rzm0572/24Fall-ADS-Project/src/project2/README.md

 2. Download the dataset from [Benchmarks for 9th DIMACS Implementation Challenge - Shortest Paths](http://www.dis.uniroma1.it/challenge9/download.shtml) and put them in `data/raw` directory.

+## Data Generation

-3. Run `python3 utils/dataGen.py` to preprocess the data and generate the queries.
+1. For datasets downloaded from above, Run `python3 utils/dataGen.py` to preprocess the data and generate the queries.

+2. For custom datasets, Run `python3 utils/dataGenCustom.py` to generate random graphs and queries (**Warning:** You may need to install python packages `numpy` and `cyaron` to run this script)

 ## Build and Run